kabartolo/launch-school/210_js/arrays/notes.md

 ```

 * Which elements of the array object are array indexes, and which are not?
+* Note: `indexOf` returns `-1` if the element does not exist in the array.
+It only works for elements of the array.

 ```javascript
 var myArray = [];
 myArray['foo'] = 'bar';